Ofsted says that….

 Latest Ofsted Report

-The report highlights how happy our children are at Time Out Club, the fantastic work of our staff, and what a safe and fun environment we have at the club.
+The report highlights how happy our children are at Time Out Club, the fantastic work of our staff, and what a safe and fun environment we have at the club; it can be downloaded below.

 Ofsted Explained: our recent results and what it means to be MET